hrc2/hrc2.github.io/news/_posts/2021-01-03-postdoc-darpa.md

 **TIMELINE:**

+- Applications received by 5 Feb.
+2021 will be fully considered.
+Applications will continue to be reviewed until position is filled.
-Starting date:  March 1st or as soon as possible thereafter; flexible.
+- Starting date: 1 Apr.
+2021 or as soon as possible thereafter.
-Duration: One year, with possibility for extension to second year.
+- Duration: One year, with possibility for extension to second year.

 **DESCRIPTION:**

 As part of a DARPA project on teamwork, we are seeking a postdoc interested in developing probabilistic models of trust in teamwork.
 This project includes building and evaluating Bayesian models, running experiments, and analyzing complex experimental data.
-This is a highly collaborative project involving many PIs and is most appropriate for a candidate who enjoys collaboration and communication.
+This is a highly collaborative project involving many researchers from around the US, and is therefore most appropriate for a candidate who enjoys collaboration and communication.

 - [https://www.darpa.mil/program/artificial-social-intelligence-for-successful-teams](https://www.darpa.mil/program/artificial-social-intelligence-for-successful-teams)

 **QUALIFICATIONS:**

 - CS / InfoSci / Data Science / Psych Ph.D with experience in probabilistic models, with preference for human-agent interaction
-- Experience in [or keen interest to learn about] programming experimental testing environments
+- Preferred: Experience in [or keen interest to learn about] programming experimental testing environments
 - Excellent writing skills
 - Ability to work independently and make decisions
 - Strong initiative and idea-generating approach